Understanding the Differences Between Forms W-2 and 1099

 2. Financial Control

-Financial control refers to facts that determine whether or not an employer has the right to control the economic aspects of the worker’s job.
-Financial control factors include the following categories.
+Financial control refers to the facts determining whether or not an employer has the right to control economic aspects of the worker’s job.
+These categories include:

 Significant Investment